f5devcentral/f5-agility-labs-big-iq/docs/class1/lab1.rst

 **Import AS3 BIG-IQ templates**

 1. Select **Import Templates** at the right top corner.
-You will be taken to the BIG-IQ AS3 Template Library on Github.
+You will be taken to the BIG-IQ AS3 Template Library on GitHub.

 ..

    |image4|

-2. Make yourself familiar with the Github page and understand which AS3 templates are available.
+2. Make yourself familiar with the GitHub page and understand which AS3 templates are available.

 3. The AS3 templates are already imported in BIG-IQ and you don’t need to perform step 4.

-4. Use the provided instructions on the Github page to import the templates into BIG-IQ.
+4. Use the provided instructions on the GitHub page to import the templates into BIG-IQ.

 .. note:: The F5 default AS3 BIG-IQ templates are already imported in the lab environment blueprint.